vortex-logger/vortex-logger/docs/api.md

 }
 ```

+Note that _any `'error'`_ event emitted by the transport must be considered a fatal error and the process must be terminated.
+Error events are not recoverable.

 For more on transports, how they work, and how to create them see the [`Transports documentation`](/docs/transports.md).

 * See [`Transports`](/docs/transports.md)